Chemin de fer de Petite Ceinture

-Paris's Chemin de fer de Petite Ceinture (/fr/, 'small(er) belt railway'), also colloquially known as La Petite Ceinture, is a circular railway built as a means to supply the city's fortification walls, and as a means of transporting merchandise and passengers between the major rail-company stations in Paris.
-Beginning as two distinct 'Ceinture Syndicate' freight and 'Paris-Auteuil' passenger lines from 1851, they formed an arc that surrounded the northern two thirds of Paris, an arc that would become a full circle of rail around the capital when its third Ceinture Rive Gauche section was built in 1867.
+Paris's Chemin de fer de Petite Ceinture (/fr/) (Little Belt Railway), colloquially known as La Petite Ceinture (The Little Belt), is a circular railway built from 1852 to 1869 with 40% of underground sections as a means of supplying the city's fortification walls and transporting merchandise, then since 1862 passengers, between the major rail-company stations in Paris.
+Beginning as two distinct Ceinture Syndicate freight and Paris-Auteuil passenger lines from 1851, they formed an arc surrounding the northern two-thirds of Paris.
+The arc became a full circle of rail around the capital when its third Ceinture Rive Gauche section was built from 1867.

-Although the Syndicate-owned portion of the line was freight-only in its first years, after the creation of a passenger service from 1862, the Chemin de fer de Ceinture became Paris's first metro-like urban transport, and even more so after the 'Ceinture Rive Gauche' passenger-and-freight section began.
+Although the Syndicate-owned portion of the line was freight-only in its first years, after the creation of passenger service from 14 July 1862, beginning on the north and east section of Clichy-Bercy with underground parts, the Chemin de fer de Ceinture became Paris's first metro-like urban transport—even more so after the Ceinture Rive Gauche passenger-and-freight section began.
 The line's passenger service was a popular means of public transport until its 1900 Universal Exposition peak-traffic year.

-Paris's first Metro line opened that year and, after that, the numbers of people using the Petite Ceinture local passenger service dropped steadily until its closure in 1934.
-Although maintained as a freight and main line passenger trains, even that use of the Petite Ceinture had come to a practical end by the 1990s.
+After Paris's first Métro line opened that year, the number of people using the Petite Ceinture's local passenger service dropped steadily until its closure in 1934.
+Although its freight and main line passenger trains were maintained, even that use of the Petite Ceinture had come to a practical end by the 1990s.

 Since then, sections of the Petite Ceinture's trenches and infrastructure have been rehabilitated and renovated for the inter-urban RER C passenger transport service, and some of its former stations have been sold to local commerce and services.
-The future of the remaining stretches of Petite Ceinture has always been, and still is, the source of much debate.
+The future of the remaining stretches of the Petite Ceinture has always been a source of much debate.

 Origins

-France's first steam-locomotive-driven passenger rail service was its 1837 Paris-Saint-Germain railway that ran to an 'embarcadère' ancestor of today's Gare Saint-Lazare.
-In the years following, new railways appeared in many regions across the country, but in all, its early 19th-century rail technology expansion was far behind that of its western European rivals.
-The Louis-Philippe government-monarchy planned to close this gap with their 1842 "Legrand Star", a map of pre-programmed railway concessions that made Paris the centre of a spiderweb network of lines reaching to all regions and borders of France.
-By the end of the decade, France's rail was ruled by five distinct railway companies, each with their own exclusive monopoly over their respective regions of France.
+France's first steam-locomotive passenger rail service was its 1837 Paris-Saint-Germain railway that ran to an embarcadère (landing stage) predecessor of today's Gare Saint-Lazare.
+In the years following, new railways appeared in many regions across the country; but in all, early 19th-century French rail technology expansion was far behind that of its western European rivals.
+The Louis-Philippe government-monarchy planned to close this gap with its 1842 Legrand Star, a map of pre-programmed railway concessions that made Paris the centre of a spiderweb network of lines reaching to all regions and borders of France.
+By the end of the decade, the country's rail was governed by five distinct railway companies, each with exclusive monopoly over its respective regions of France.